How to Run Smart Background Checks on Tenants: A Guide

 Evaluating Credit History: More Than Just Scores

 The credit history section of your report provides valuable information beyond mere scores; it gives you insight into financial habits that might impact timely payment of rents.
+If you see frequent late payments or bankruptcy filings, this should be considered carefully even when income seems stable.

 How do I run a background check?